Close

 With robots and AI getting better and better at these specific tasks it seems natural to ask, when will they replace human workers?
 According to 352 AI experts there could be a significant change in many areas...

-Recently many investors and market participants have been perplexed as the vix and volatility in general have decreased – even given the backdrop of rising political uncertainty and geopolitical risk. here we analyse the factors currently keeping volatility low and use history to explore w...
+Recently many investors and market participants have been perplexed as the VIX and volatility in general have decreased – even given the backdrop of rising political uncertainty and geopolitical risk.
+Here we analyse the factors currently keeping volatility low and use history to explore why the VIX may not be the best measure of risk and uncertainty.

-Unlike the us and uk self-storage markets, the australian self-storage is not institutionalised. yields and capitalisation rates are higher in australia. given the stability of the cash flows, the localised nature of the assets and the high barriers to entry for development, the mispricing...
+Unlike the US and UK self-storage markets, the Australian self-storage is not institutionalised.
+Yields and capitalisation rates are higher in Australia.
+Given the stability of the cash flows, the localised nature of the assets and the high barriers to entry for development, the mispricing of the Australian self-storage market is material offering compelling risk adjusted returns for investors.